OpenLMIS/openlmis-requisition/README.md

 expected use-case for this is when this service is deployed through the [Reference Distribution](https://github.com/openlmis/openlmis-ref-distro).

+## Database Clustering on a Schedule

+In order to improve performance on some database tables, a scheduled task has been added to this Service, which will perform clustering on those tables.
+In order to use this, set the following environment variables:

+* **DB_CLUSTERING_ENABLED** - Boolean that determines if the clustering tasks should be run.
+Set to true or false; false if not set.

+* **DB_CLUSTERING_CRON_EXP** - A cron expression that determines on what schedule the clustering tasks are run.
+See the Spring [documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html) to know the format.

 ## Environment variables

 Environment variables common to all services are listed here: https://github.com/OpenLMIS/openlmis-template-service/blob/master/README.md#environment-variables